 Sweets are okay once in a while, but remember that sweets usually have a lot of carbohydrates, calories, and fat, with very little nutritional value.
 Creating your personal meal plan is a great way to make choices that include the foods you love.

 Speak with your diabetes care

-team about carbohydrates
+team about carbs

-Your diabetes care team will help you find the right amount of carbohydrates for your meal plan.
+Your diabetes care team will help you find the right amount of carbs for your meal plan.
 A dietitian or diabetes educator can help you split up the amount of carbohydrates you need between meals and snacks to help you manage your blood sugar levels.

 Skipping meals can lead to low blood sugar, especially if you take certain types of medicine.
-If you include snacks in your meal plan, don’t forget to count the carbohydrates in your snacks, too!
+If you include snacks in your meal plan, don’t forget to count the carbs in your snacks, too!